tduchateau/thymeleaf-eclipse-plugin/README.md

 Changelog
 ---------

+### 0.3.0
+ - Added showing the basic help/documtation appear when hovering over a processor.

 ### 0.2.0
  - Added Eclipse API baseline support to work towards other versions of Eclipse.
  - Resolved [Issue #1](thymeleaf-eclipse-plugin/issues/1) so the plugin can now